 - SleepWatch.
 The Apple Watch’s sleep-tracking app provides incredibly valuable data to users.
-The importance of quality sleep can not be overstated, and this app lets people see where they need to adjust their habits in order to improve their sleep quality.
+The creators of this app know that good quality sleep is essential.
+The app shows where people need to adjust their habits to improve their sleep quality.

-What are the Specific Downsides to Health-Tracking Apps?
+What are the Downsides to Self-tracking Health Devices?

 Depending on your underlying views of technology, you likely fall somewhere between the extreme views of:

 - Technology is the only way we will beat diseases and become healthy.
-Every single health metric should be tracked, all day long, in every living person to determine what the best health habits are.
+Technology must track every single health metric, all day long, in every living person to determine the best health habits.

 - Health Tracking Can Lead to Obsessive Behaviors.
-While studies have not shown that health tracking is correlated with obsessive behaviors, there have been some individual findings in which study participants begin to feel anxious and uncomfortable when unable to use or wear their tracking device.
+Studies have not yet demonstrated a causal link between health tracking and obsessive behaviors.
+Some study participants reported feeling anxiety and discomfort when unable to use or wear their tracking device.

-- Health Data May be Interpreted Incorrectly.
+- Health Data Incorrectly Interpreted.
 It takes years of dedicated study to know how to interpret data from medical tests.
-Doctors understand the reasons why data may be showing up as “unhealthy” in certain situations, but apps do not.
-Apps simply collect data and convey the results to the user (and other interested parties, depending on the app and the user agreement).
-If this data is incorrectly interpreted, it could lead to panic and obsession.
+Doctors understand why data may be showing up as “unhealthy” in certain situations, but apps do not.
+Apps collect data and show results to the user (and possibly to other interested parties).
+If a user misinterprets this data, it could lead to panic and obsession.
 As a result, they may believe they are in immediate medical danger and unnecessarily consult emergency services.

 Bottom Line: Are Health Tracking Apps Good or Bad for Us?

-With the best available research in mind, it appears that self-tracking of health is a good thing overall.
-The practice allows us to be empowered in our health choices and to make decisions based on what data we are presented with in real time.
+With the best available research in mind, it appears that health self-tracking is a good thing overall.
+The practice empowers us in our health choices: self-tracking helps us make decisions based on data presented in real-time.

-However, as with all things, there are outliers and other considerations that must be made.
+However, as with all things, you need to be aware of outliers and other considerations.
 For one, the reliance on these devices may create some obsessive tendencies in certain individuals.
 Additionally, the lack of in-person interpretation and explanation of data may lead to anxiety and other negative psychological implications.

-If you are interested in tracking your health with an app, it’s important that you know yourself well.
-If you’re the type of person that can take in potentially concerning information and follow up on it in a healthy way, health tracking apps will likely be an excellent addition in your life.
-On the other hand, if you often get extremely nervous even with the slightest hint of disease or illness, you may not want to burden yourself with more health information.
+If you want to use an app to track your health, learn about yourself as much as you can.
+Suppose you can take in potentially concerning information and follow up on it in a healthy way.
+In that case, health tracking apps will likely be an excellent addition to your life.
+Whereas, if you get nervous with a hint of illness, you may not want to burden yourself with more health information.